Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/vms_migrate_overview/_index.md

 ### About updates

-An update brings Transfer CFT up- to- date with a patch or service pack offering fixes and minor enhancements.
+An update brings Transfer CFT up-to-date with a patch or service pack offering fixes and minor enhancements.
 For example, you can update a Transfer CFT 3.1.3 SP3 to Transfer CFT 3.1.3 SP8.

 ### Migration options